dotnet/spark/docs/building/windows-instructions.md

         scala> sc
         res0: org.apache.spark.SparkContext = org.apache.spark.SparkContext@6eaa6b0c
         ```

+        </details>

-        Note: If you observe the following:
+  6. If you observe the following:
      > ERROR Shell:397 - Failed to locate the winutils binary in the hadoop binary path
      > java.io.IOException: Could not locate executable null\bin\winutils.exe in the Hadoop binaries.

      You can ignore this if you are planning on running Spark in [Standalone mode](https://spark.apache.org/docs/latest/spark-standalone.html).
 If not, you would have to setup **[WinUtils](https://github.com/steveloughran/winutils)**
        - Download winutils.exe binary from [WinUtils repository](https://github.com/steveloughran/winutils).
 You should select the version of Hadoop the Spark distribution was compiled with, e.g. use hadoop-2.7.1 for Spark 2.3.2.
        - Save winutils.exe binary to a directory of your choice, e.g. c:\hadoop\bin.
        - Set `HADOOP_HOME` to reflect the directory with winutils.exe (without bin).
 For instance, using command-line:
-           ```
+         ```powershell
          set HADOOP_HOME=c:\hadoop
          ```
        - Set PATH environment variable to include `%HADOOP_HOME%\bin`.
 For instance, using command-line:
-           ```
+         ```powershell
          set PATH=%HADOOP_HOME%\bin;%PATH%
          ```

-        </details>

 Please make sure you are able to run `dotnet`, `java`, `mvn`, `spark-shell` from your command-line before you move to the next section.
 Feel there is a better way?
 Please [open an issue](https://github.com/dotnet/spark/issues) and feel free to contribute.